nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 #### Overview:
 This command is responsible for displaying and retrieving the full list of universities from `database.json` file.
-It helps the users to identify the possible choices in South East Asia and Oceania.
+It helps the users to identify the possible choices in and Oceania.

 #### How the feature is implemented: